 The Western Conference leading Rockets improved to 8-0 with Chris Paul in the lineup, whose presence allows Mike D’Antoni to have an elite pick & roll guard on the court for all 48 minutes.

-Next up: The Lakers get an extended break before heading east to start a 4-game road trip against Joel Embiid and the Philadelphia 76ers, at 5:00pm PST on TNT.
+Next up: The Lakers (and Lonzo’s calves) get a much needed, extended break before heading east to start a 4-game road trip against Joel Embiid and the Philadelphia 76ers, at 5:00pm PST on TNT.